 Housing

-Roughly 85% of the population of this neighbourhood rent their home whereas owners make up the remainder.
-In this area, many buildings are small apartment buildings, while large apartment buildings are the main alternative in the housing stock.
-Around one third of properties in this part of the city were constructed in the 1960s and 1970s, while the majority of the remaining buildings were built pre-1960 and in the 1980s.
-This neighbourhood offers mainly two bedroom and one bedroom homes.
+In Boyle Street, about half of dwellings are large apartment buildings, while small apartment buildings are the main alternative in the housing stock.
+Roughly 30% of homes in this neighbourhood were constructed in the 1960s and 1970s, while most of the remaining buildings were built in the 1980s and the 1990s.
+This area is primarily composed of two bedroom and one bedroom homes.
+About 85% of the dwellings in the neighbourhood are occupied by renters whereas the rest are occupied by owners.

 NEW